5GZORRO/mda/README.md

 # If you want to install a specific version, you can use postgresql-version instead of postgresql.
 For example, to install PostgreSQL version 12, you use the following command:
 sudo apt-get install postgresql-12

+# When you installed PostgreSQL, the installation process created a user account called postgres associated with the default postgres role.
+To connect to PostgreSQL using the postgres role, you switch over to the postgres account on your server by typing:
+sudo -i -u postgres

+# It will prompt for the password of the current user.
+You need to provide the password and hit the Enter keyboard.
 ```

 #### Deploy components